 - You’re extending your barn in addition to a conversion

 Self-build mortgages are often used to build rather than convert a building.
 If you aim to build most of your property from the ground up, a self-build mortgage may be better suited.

 Funds for self-build mortgages are released in stages.
 Your lender will check each stage of your build to ensure it meets their requirements before releasing further funds.

 Read more: How to get a self-build mortgage

-Getting a residential mortgage to buy a converted barn won’t always be easy.
-This is because lenders prefer more traditional build materials such as brick.
-If your barn consists largely of wood, you may struggle.
+Getting a residential mortgage to buy a converted barn isn’t always easy.
+This is because lenders prefer more traditional building materials such as brick.
+If your barn consists mainly of wood, you may struggle.

 Starting your mortgage application

 There’s a lot to think about when beginning your barn conversion journey.
-That being said, it all starts with getting the right financial product in place.
-This will give you the confidence and the direction in which to take your project.
+It all starts with getting the right financial product in place.
+This will give you the confidence and direction to start your project.

-Now you have an idea of what’s involved, speak to an advisor who can guide you further.
-Each conversion calls for a completely different plan and this is why lenders assess cases individually.
+Now you know what’s involved, speak to an advisor who can guide you further.
+Each conversion requires a different plan, so lenders assess cases individually.

 An advisor can then assess your criteria and work to find you a mortgage.
 You’ll then be able to calculate the rates involved to check whether a barn conversion is indeed a viable proposition.